pololu/maestro-arduino/README.md

     Arduino RX (see table above) - Maestro TX

-** The Due's serial port is 3.3&nbsp;V, so it should not be connected to the Maestro's 5&nbsp;V TX line.
-This means the Due can only be used for sending commands to the Maestro, not receiving.
+** The Due's serial port is 3.3&nbsp;V, so it should not be directly connected to the Maestro's 5&nbsp;V TX line.
+A voltage divider or level shifter can be used.

 ### Maestro configuration